ritatam/nanopore-biosecurity-workshop-2022/README.md

     cd /home/course_user/biosec_course/amplicon_prac/fungal_ITS
     less reads.fastq

 Now run the following USEARCH command to cluster our reads.
 We will set the sequence identity threshold to 0.75 with the <code>-id</code> flag.
+(Because this is a long code line, I used <code>\ </code> at the end of first line, which means the code continues to the next line.
+So if you're copying the code, you should copy both lines.)

     $USEARCH -cluster_fast reads.fastq -id 0.75 -strand both \
     -centroids centroids.id75.fasta -sizeout